BigJella/gt-block-showcase/README.md

+# PLEASE DON'T LOOK AT THIS WEBSITE ITS SO BAD AND DOESN'T MEET MY STANDARDS

 # Privacy Police Website

 This is the source code for my GT (Georgia Tech) Block Showcase Project.
 I wrote this code in 2nd semester 9th grade and am writing this README one year later.